-- Gradient controls: The gradient shows a visual representation of the current color selections. - Editing the colors: Double-click the rectangular box at either end of the gradient to open a color picker and select the color you want to use at that end. - Center: Defines the X (horizontal) and Y (vertical) positions of the gradient's center.
+- Gradient controls: The gradient shows a visual representation of the current color selections. - Editing the colors: Double-click the rectangular box at either end of the gradient to open a color picker and select the color you want to use at that end.
+You can also add additional color stops between by double clicking anywhere on the gradient.
+Up to 16 color stops can be specified. - Center: Defines the X (horizontal) and Y (vertical) positions of the gradient's center.
 X values run from 0 on the left to 100 on the right.
 Y values run from 0 at the top to 100 at the bottom. - Size: Defines the vertical and horizontal radii of the gradient, as a percentage of the layer's width and height. - Rotation: Spins the gradient round the center position.
 This option is more useful when the width and height sizes differ. - Soften: Shifts the center of the gradient transition. - Blend mode: Choose the blend mode used to combine the gradient with the contents of the layer.
 Full details of all blend mode options can be found on the Blending modes page of this manual. - Opacity: Adjusts the opacity of the gradient that is applied to the layer's contents.
 Lower values make the gradient more transparent.